nikosanag/CIARC-Computer_in_a_room_challenge-MELVIN_SATELLITE/README.md

 # ESA Computer In A Room Challenge (CIARC) 3 - SPACE TRANSFORMERS TEAM

 ## Description
-In this challenge of esa we were called to create an autonomous system that manages tasks and controls a Satellite - MELVIN - in space.
+In this challenge of esa we were called to create an autonomous system that manages tasks and controls a Satellite -MELVIN- in space.
 More precisely, the tasks we were given were:
 1. **Daily Map**: Capture and update the global map of MELVIN's world,
 2. **Zoned Objectives**: Capture specific zone images with predifined lens,
 3. **Secret Objectives**: Recognise and stitch together images of uknown locations containing hidden sprites for identification,